giorgio-bendoni/various-stuff/Inflation.md

 When put to the test, the theory finds an extremely accurate correlation between money supply and inflation in a number of cases: Argentina, Germany, Peru, Zimbabwe.

+## Costs of inflation
+### Price confusion
+In a market in which supply and demand determine the price, for example, of a commodity, an increase in price is also signalling scarcity; producers and consumers would act on the information they have to look for alternatives.
+But if there is high and volatile inflation, how is it possible to assess any alternatives and how is it possible to determine that there is indeed scarcity?

+### Money illusion
+>Money illusion is another problem associated with inflation.
+You’ve likely experienced this yourself.
+Think of something that you’ve noticed has gotten more expensive over the course of your lifetime, such as a ticket to the movies.
+Is it really that going out the movies has become a pricier activity, or is it the result of inflation?
+It’s difficult for us to make all of the calculations to accurately compare rising costs.
+This is known as “money illusion” – or when we mistake a change in the nominal price with a change in the real price.

+### Failure of financial intermediation
+>Let’s say you want to take out a big loan, such as a mortgage on a house.
+The financial intermediary (in this case, a commercial  [bank](https://www.mruniversity.com/courses/dictionary-economics/banks-financial-intermediaries)) is going to charge you an interest rate as their profit for loaning you the  [money](https://www.mruniversity.com/courses/dictionary-economics/monetary-policy-federal-reserve-system-us-money-supplies).
+In this situation,  [inflation](https://www.mruniversity.com/courses/dictionary-economics/united-states-measure-inflation)  has the potential to work against you or it can work against the bank.

+If the bank charges you a nominal interest rate (i.e., the interest rate on paper before taking inflation into account) of 5% and inflation climbs unexpectedly to 10% for the year, the real interest rate (nominal minus inflation) falls to -5%.
+The bank actually loses money.
+However, if inflation has been higher and banks are charging 15% for mortgages and inflation rates fall unexpectedly to 3%, you’re stuck paying a  [real interest rate](https://www.mruniversity.com/courses/dictionary-economics/real-vs-nominal-interest-rate)  of 12%!

+The above scenarios are similar to what actually happened in the United States in the 1960s and 1970s.
+Inflation was low in the 60s.
+But then in 70s, inflation rates climbed up unexpectedly.
+People that purchased a home in the 60s lucked out with low interest rates on their mortgages coupled with higher inflation, and many were able to pay off the loans more quickly than expected.
+But anyone that purchased a higher interest rate mortgage in the 70s only saw inflation fall back down.
+It was good for the banks and a costly choice for the homeowners.
+They were saddled with a high-interest mortgage while lower inflation meant a lower increase in wages.

+It’s not that the people buying homes in the 1960s were smarter than those in the 70s.
+As we’ve noted in previous videos, inflation can be very difficult to predict.
+When banks expect that inflation might be 10% in the coming years, they will generally adjust their nominal interest rates in order to achieve the desired real interest rate.
+This relationship between real and nominal interest rates and inflation is known as the  [Fisher effect](https://www.mruniversity.com/courses/dictionary-economics/fisher-effect), after economist  [Irving Fisher](https://www.britannica.com/biography/Irving-Fisher).

+We can see the Fisher effect in the data for nominal interest rates on U.S. mortgages from the 1960s through today.
+As inflation rates rise, nominal interest rates try to keep up.
+And as the inflation rates fall, nominal interest rates trail behind.

+Now, if inflation rates are both high and volatile, lending and borrowing gets scary for both sides.
+Long-term contracts like mortgages become more costly for everyone with much higher risk, so it happens less.
+This is damaging for an economy.
+Coordinating saving and investment is an important function of the  [market](https://www.mruniversity.com/courses/dictionary-economics/stock-markets).
+If high and volatile inflation is making that inefficient and less common, total wealth declines.

+### Interaction with the tax code
+>To accurately know your rate of return, you need to do a little more than calculate what you’ll receive off of the nominal interest rate.

+>First off, returns on savings are taxed.
+Depending on where you live in the world, you’ll need to take out some portion of your returns to pay  [taxes](https://www.mruniversity.com/courses/dictionary-economics/taxes).
+For our example, we’ll use 33%.

+>If your nominal interest rate is 6% and you save $100, your return is $6 at the end of the year.
+Now we need to take out that third for taxes, which leaves you with $4.

+>So far, so good.
+But we still haven’t arrived at the  [real interest rate](https://www.mruniversity.com/courses/dictionary-economics/real-vs-nominal-interest-rate)  after taxes, which is the nominal interest rate minus inflation.
+If inflation has been at a fairly low 3%, that means that the real interest rate before taxes in this scenario is 3%.

+>To account for inflation, that’s another $3 out of your original $6 return.

+>We’re down to a $1 return off of your $100 investment, bringing your nominal interest rate of 6% to a real interest rate of 1%.
+Yikes!
+But it’s still a net positive.

+>What if the nominal interest rate is 12% and inflation is at a moderate 9%?
+You would actually lose money with real interest rate of -1%.
+Your $100 would be, at the end of the year, equivalent to $99 in real terms.

+>As inflation gets higher, you can expect your real interest rate to dip further into the negatives.
+It makes less sense to save money under high inflation.
+The rational action under this scenario is to go ahead and spend money as quickly as you get it.
+Sadly, this makes the problem even worse as an increased velocity of money also increases inflation.

+## Why governments create inflation
+>[Inflation](https://www.mruniversity.com/courses/dictionary-economics/united-states-measure-inflation)  can carry with it quite a few costs.
+But some governments, like Zimbabwe under President Robert Mugabe in the early 2000s, will go out of their to way to create inflation.
+Why?

+>Well, in the  [Zimbabwe example](https://www.mruniversity.com/courses/principles-economics-macroeconomics/zimbabwe-currency-inflation), the government printed the  [money](https://www.mruniversity.com/courses/dictionary-economics/monetary-policy-federal-reserve-system-us-money-supplies)  and used it to buy goods and services.
+The ensuing hyperinflation acted as a  [tax](https://www.mruniversity.com/courses/dictionary-economics/taxes)  that transferred wealth from the citizens to the government.

+>However, this is a fairly uncommon reason.
+Inflation doesn’t make for a good tax and it’s a last resort for desperate governments that are otherwise unable to raise funds.

+>There are other benefits to inflation that would make governments want to create it.
+In the short run, inflation can actually boost economic output.
+However, as we’ve previously covered,  [an increase in the money supply leads to an equal increase in prices in the long run](https://www.mruniversity.com/courses/principles-economics-macroeconomics/inflation-quantity-theory-of-money).

+>If there’s a recession, governments might create inflation to spur productivity and ease the economic downturn.
+However, this type of inflationary boosting can be abused.
+Long-term boosting causes people to simply expect and prepare for it.

+>Reducing inflation is also costly.
+If the process is reversed and the growth in the money  [supply](http://www.mruniversity.com/courses/principles-economics-microeconomics/supply-curve-definition-example)  decreases, we get disinflation.
+[Unemployment](https://www.mruniversity.com/courses/dictionary-economics/labor-force-unemployment-rate)  will likely increase in the short run and an economy can go through a recession.
+But in the long run, prices will adjust as well.

+>Inflation can be a neat trick for governments to boost productivity in an economy.
+But it can easily get out of hand and has even been likened to a drug.
+Once you start, you need more and more.
+And stopping is awfully painful as the economy shrinks.

 ### References
 + [ECB: What is inflation](https://www.ecb.europa.eu/ecb/educational/hicp/html/index.en.html)